Content personalization is one of the best ways to increase your ecommerce conversion rates.

 “Subject line: Hey John, Have You Bought a Gift for Your Girlfriend for Valentine’s Day”

-Personalize based on interest – be sure to collect data about your visitors and personalize based on products they viewed and searched on your site, the ones they bought from you, etc.
+Be sure to collect data about your visitors and personalize based on products they viewed and searched on your site, the ones they bought from you, etc.

 This will give you deeper understanding about what your audience is interested in and create different segment of subscribers.